With Base Ten Blocks.

 Just saving my work so it doesn't get lost.
 If you found your way here check back in a week or two...there will be pics and vids and links and stuff meantime click that other page that says FRACTIONS which is not much better but soon this page will replace that one...

-Use the contact link for payment.
+Use the contact link for payment or other communication.

 Using base ten blocks to teach fractions makes life easier for everybody.
 The fact that fractions are so misunderstood has become a joke.
 What you will find on this page besides the basics and links to videos and blog posts are some of the reasons WHY so many fail at not only understanding fractions but why so many teachers fail to teach them well.